All Episodes

 The company will match 3%, basically a 401k.

-And the employees at the times are livid.
+And the employees at the Times are livid.

 And they've put together a six-minute video.

-All over the world, governments, states, cities, federal, whatever companies can't sustain themselves with these deals.
+Governments, states, cities, federal, whatever companies can't sustain themselves with these deals.

 They're all having to revise backwards and change it in order to stay solvent and sustainable.